Homotopy Covers of Graphs: Future Directions

 \section{Future Directions}

-This paper establishes the basic theory of homotopy covers, analogous to the theory of topological covering spaces.
-There are aspects of the topological theory which we did not consider, such as the idea of a regular cover; it might be possible to extend the basic theory to include these refinements.
-Another obvious extension is to consider homotopy covers of additional families of graphs, including Kneser graphs $K(n, k)$ for higher $k$ values.
+In \cite{Docht2}, Dochtermann presents a fundamental group for the category of reflexive graphs, consisting of classes of closed looped walks under $\times$-homotopy.
+This fundamental group, although also defined via $\times$-homotopy, differs from the one presented in \cite{CS2} and this paper.
+This group can readily be extended to a groupoid, and it should be possible to develop a theory of universal covers and deck transformations in the category of reflexive graphs.
+An open question is how such a construction would relate to the universal cover of this paper given for reflexive graphs as part of the more general graph category.

-In the paper first establishing the universal cover for graphs Angluin also posed a conjecture: any two finite graphs who shared a universal cover would also share a common finite cover.
-She proved some partial results \cite{Angluin2}, and the conjecture was finally resolved by Leighton \cite{Leighton}.
-The establishment of a universal $\times$-homotopy cover invites an analogous question: if two finite graphs shared a universal homotopy cover,do they necessarily share a common finite homotopy cover?
+In \cite{Angluin1}, Angluin posed a conjecture that any two finite graphs which shared a universal cover would also share a common finite cover.
+She proved some partial results \cite{Angluin2}, and the conjecture was finally resolved by Leighton \cite{Leighton}, and extended in a number of ways \cite{bridsonshepherd}, \cite{shepherd1}, \cite{woodhouse2}, \cite{woodhouse2018revisiting} .
+The establishment of a universal $\times$-homotopy cover begs the same question: if two finite graphs shared a universal homotopy cover, would they necessarily share a common finite homotopy cover?

-As a last avenue of speculation, we recall that the homotopy lifting property in topology relates to fibrations, and more generally to the existence of model category structures.
-It has been shown in \cite{NoModel} that the obvious constructions for model categories for $\times$-homotopy of graphs fail.
-Here we have shown that at least some of the basic homotopy lifting properties do still hold.
-It would be interesting to better understand exactly how much of the theory of fibrations does hold for $\times$-homotopy of graphs, and what does not.
+This paper generalizes the notions of $\times$-homotopy and coverings which lift $\times$-homotopy to the most general graph category: that which allows but doesn't require loops and multiple parallel edges.
+The next level of generalization would be to extend these ideas to hypergraphs, using the same interval graph and the product in the category of hypergraphs to establish an analogous definition to Definition \ref{D:htpy}.
+It would be interesting to investigate how the notions of $\times$-homotopy, fundamental groupoids, and $\times$-homotopy lifting covers behave in this setting, and what is gained or lost when restricted to graphs.